Is it Holistic, Alternative, Natural, Integrated or complimentary Medicine?

 The USA has the most thorough definition (of Alternative Medicine).

 A recent European Commission report says the accepted definition in the US is: “A broad domain of healing resources that encompass all health systems, modalities and practices, and their accompanying theories and beliefs, other than those intrinsic to the politically dominant health system of a particular society or culture in a given historical period.

 “It includes all such products and ideas self defined by their users as preventing or treating illness or promoting health and well-being.

-“Boundaries within complementary and alternative medicine and between complementary and alternative medicine and the domain of the dominant system are not always sharp or fixed.”
+“Boundaries within complimentary and alternative medicine and between complimentary and alternative medicine and the domain of the dominant system are not always sharp or fixed.”